- Module Code:

 - Acoustics: Speech pressure waves, sound spectra, spectrograms

 Method of assessment

-Readings for this course will be taken from the following:
+Readings for this module will be taken from the following:

 - Ball, M.J. & Rahilly, J. (1999) Phonetics: the Science of Speech.
 London: Arnold